-After 3 episodes of The Mandalorian, we know two things for sure: the titular character is kinda boring and his co-star steals the entire show.
+Even at this point, we know only a few things for sure.
+Among them are these facts: the titular character is kinda boring and his co-star steals the entire show.
 That co-star, known as The Child, appears to be a baby version of Yoda, the Jedi master who played a pivotal role throughout the Star Wars Skywalker Saga.
 And he might finally be making his co-star more interesting.

 • Want to try Disney Plus?
 Sign up for the Disney Plus 7-day free trial (opens in new tab)